Nikhil5598/Parent_Child_Communication_In_Angular/README.md

 # Parent_Child_Communication_In_Angular
+Checkout in the Master branch
-Parent to child communication in Angular
+Parent-to-child communication in Angular